 Offshore and long term cruising, friendship, deliveries and taking care of your vessel as AEC1&2 engineer.
-Sailed 31k+Nm
+Sailed 32k+Nm

-I'm an IT Security Professional, with lifelong passion for the sea, in Nov 2022 I've shifted my IT career over to long term leisure cruising - in a friendly spirit!
+I’m an IT Security Professional with a lifelong passion for the sea.
+In November 2022, I shifted my IT career toward long-term leisure cruising—in a friendly spirit!

-Around May 2025, I’m planning to splash "Mecanica" and sail around French Polynesia.
-Two double cabins are available—just hop on board by flying to Fiji, Tonga, or Tahiti.
-All you need is enough resources to cover your own food and personal customs and immigration fees.
-You can also contribute to the cost of the dinghy, which provides transport to shore.
-All other boat-related costs are on me.
+"Mecanica" is sailing around Fiji, Wallis and Futuna, Tuvalu, Vanuatu.
+Two double cabins are available—just hop on board by flying to the closest airport or ferry terminal.
+All you need is enough resources to cover your own food and personal customs and immigration fees, starlink.
+You can also contribute to the cost of the fuel / dinghy fuel, which provides transport to shore and snorkeling spots.
+Cost of the marina is shared only if all of us decide to stay for few nights.

-On Mecanica, it’s all about enjoying life while being aware of and respectful toward available resources and the environment.
-It’s about exploring places beyond the reach of regular tourists in flip-flops.
-It’s about having a bonfire with fellow cruisers or sharing dinner with locals.
-It’s about climbing the highest peaks of an island to see the coral reef from 2,000 meters above sea level or simply swimming next to the waterfall —and getting a bit of exercise along the way.
+On Mecanica, it’s all about enjoying life while being mindful of resources and respectful of the environment.
+It’s about reaching places far beyond the typical tourist path.
+It’s about bonfires with fellow cruisers, dinners with locals, climbing island peaks to see coral reefs from 2,000 meters above sea level, or simply swimming beneath a waterfall—with a little exercise along the way.

 It’s not about where you are, but who you’re with.
-Sharing good moments in beautiful places.
+It’s about sharing good moments in beautiful places.

 You don’t have to be a sailor, weather router, or mechanic to join Mecanica—just get on board, relax, and enjoy.
-It’s all about feeling alive.
-The most important thing is not to get seasick.
+The most important thing: don’t get seasick!

 Summary: